 bencode to encode

-It’s the bencode transport that is used by default by
+nREPL messages over sockets.
+It is the latter that is used by default by

 Using the TTY transport is pretty simple.
 You just need to start an nREPL server with TTY transport and you’re good to go:

 (require '[nrepl.server :as server] '[nrepl.transport :as transport]) (server/start-server :port 12345 :transport-fn transport/tty :greeting-fn transport/tty-greeting)